Surventurer/rajpatiandassociates.org/README.md

-# Rajpati and Associates Legal Firm
+# Rajpati And Associates Legal Firm

 Welcome to the GitHub repository for Rajpati and Associates, a premier legal firm specializing in various areas of law including corporate, criminal, family, and civil litigation.
 This repository contains the code for the website.